AnsBenO/story-corner/README.md

 # Story Corner

 Story Corner is a full-stack web application for browsing and purchasing books.
-The frontend is built using Angular with Tailwind CSS for styling, while the backend is powered by Spring Boot with PostgreSQL as the database.
+The frontend is built using Angular with Tailwind CSS for styling, while the backend is built Spring Boot with PostgreSQL as the database.

 ## Frontend